Credit:

 Products are chosen independently by our editors.
 Purchases made through our links may earn us a commission.

-To explain the purpose of applying SPF to your scalp, we spoke with Denise Gallo, APRN, a board-certified nurse practitioner with years of experience in dermatology.
+To break down why SPF matters for your scalp, we spoke with Denise Gallo, APRN, a board-certified nurse practitioner with extensive dermatology experience.

 Why do you need scalp sunscreen?